Bam4d/conditional-action-trees/README.md

 ## Install Dependencies for this experiment

-First nagivate to this directory then:
+First navigate to this directory then:

 ```
 pip install -r requirements.txt